Tremus/msdfgen/README.md

 By my estimation, Chlumsky's latest updates are too good to pass up, meaning the original C++ library will need some hacking.
 The old C version can serve as a good reference for final API design, as well integration with STBTT.

+(Update)
+_The next month..._

+After learning more about Freetype and going down the HarfBuzz rabbit hole, I have become convinced these two libraries are a better solution for sharp small 2D multilingual text on Windows.
+Nothing else compares, which is a shame, because I hate both libraries.
+I will just have to suck it up.
+If you want text that looks as good as the text in Google Chrome, you either have to use the same technology that they do (freetype + harfbuzz) or spend years of research writing your own raster algorithms and learning the quirks of all the languages on earth.
+This is hard, and also why there isn't a great deal of competition (most alternatives only handle Latin, Cyrillic, or similar scripts.
+This may be fine for some projects).

+On the off chance someone finds this repo and is going down similar rabbit holes, consider all of these articles mandatory reading:

+-   Intro to why text is so hard: https://faultlore.com/blah/text-hates-you/
+-   Great tut on how fonts work: https://freetype.org/freetype2/docs/tutorial/index.html (Read the whole tutorial)
+-   What is HarfBuzz?: https://harfbuzz.github.io/what-is-harfbuzz.html (Read all the what/why sub articles)
+-   State of Text Rendering 2024: https://behdad.org/text2024/

 # Multi-channel signed distance field generator

 This is a utility for generating signed distance fields from vector shapes and font glyphs,